This topic has been up for debate for what seems like ages. But, the question still remains:

 - Sucralose was discovered in 1976 and is 600 times sweeter than sugar.
 It was approved in 1992 to be used in 15 different food categories.
-You may recognize sucralose as the yellow packets.
+You recognize sucralose as the yellow packets.
 As for its toxicity, it seems to shrink the thymus.
-This is a problem because your thymus programs your immune system and ultimately protects you from disease and cancer.
+This is a problem because your thymus programs your immune system.
+It ultimately protects you from disease and cancer.

 First approved in 1981 as a tabletop sweetener:

 - Aspartame is the blue packet.
 In 1996, it was approved as a general-purpose sweetener for foods and drinks.
 It’s 200 times sweeter than sucrose and has been the most controversial of all the artificial sweeteners.
 This is because of the carcinogenic potential when aspartame exposure occurs during gestation.
 So if you are a pregnant woman and consume this, it’s more likely that your child will develop cancer.
 The controversy continues due to the fact that the ADI (acceptable daily intake) is toxic.
 Aspartame can cause brain damage because it’s metabolized into phenylalanine This is true especially when exposed in utero.
 It has also been associated with headaches particularly migraines.